OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 ***

-## Getting started using Story Maps
+## Getting started using story maps

+If you've never seen a story map, this gallery will give you a good sense of the possibilities:

 - [NOAA Story Map Inspiration Gallery](https://noaa.maps.arcgis.com/apps/MinimalGallery/index.html?appid=e02942a8cdeb45348c69184539a7e705)